jhmwkg/widgetPetSim/widget-virtualPet/readme.txt

 Click the Feed buttons over and over again to perpetuate this strange creature's pointless existence.

 This is a project involving XHTML connecting to external sheets for CSS and Javascript.
+Some screenshots are also included if you want the second-hand experience.

 Do whatever you want with it.
 Your amusement is not guaranteed.
 Friendship optional.